johnkarasoulos/VisualBuilderIntegration2Office365/README.md

 3. Create a new Workspace using the button "Clone From Git" where you are selecting the Repository Name, the Branch , the Development Environment and you are providing the name of the Workspace Name.
    ![Screenshot 2024-03-25 at 12 37 06](https://github.com/johnkarasoulos/aircraftBlockchain/assets/25766024/5592e9b4-d1c1-44ba-ab37-364f87f06809)

-4. You redirected to the new VisualBuilder instance assigned to this workspace and you can start working.
+4. You are redirected to the new VisualBuilder instance assigned to this workspace and you can start working.

-### Step by Step instructions to implment your own integration base on the provided source code.
+### Example of Step by Step instructions on how to implment your own integration base on the provided source code.
+Finaly if you want to implement a Visual Builder Application based on this sample source code, then the following step-by-step instructions will help you how to leverage the Visual Builder Endpoint that represents GraphAPI requests, and develop an application that retrieves data related to Active Directory users and for each of these users, its Outlook Email content.
 1. Create Endpoints
     ![image](https://github.com/johnkarasoulos/VisualBuilderIntegration2Office365/assets/25766024/f96e2ec0-8a6e-4238-8c0f-1f371e4a6246)
 2. Create a Type based on get users